Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Proofs

 \subsection{T-maze task}

-There are four possible actions: move North, East, South, or West.
-At the first time step $t=0$, the agent starts at position {$\textsf S$} and perceives the sign $\textsf{X}\in\{1000, 0100\}$ that indicates whether the goal position {$\textsf G$} is on the north or south side of the T-junction.
-At a time step $t\in\{1,2,\dots\}$, it observes the type of current location.
-If it is in the corridor, the observation is $0010$.
-At the T-junction, $0001$ is observed, which does not contain any clue about the position of the goal.
-Therefore, the agent needs to memorize the observation at the start position to this position.
+There are four possible actions: moving north, east, south, or west.
+At the initial time step $t=0$, the agent starts at position $\textsf S$ and perceives a signal $\textsf{X}\in\{1000, 0100\}$, indicating whether the goal position $\textsf G$ is situated on either the north or south side of the T-junction.
+At each subsequent time step $t \in \{1, 2, \dots\}$, the agent observes its current location type.
+In the corridor, the observation is $0010$.
+At the T-junction, the observation is $0001$, lacking any information about the goal's position.
+Therefore, the agent must memorize the initial observation to navigate effectively.

 The reward settings are as follows.
-If the correct action is chosen at the T-junction, i.e., move north if $\textsf{X}$ is $1000$ and south if $0100$, the agent receives a reward of $4.0$, otherwise a reward of $-0.1$.
+If the correct action is chosen at the T-junction, e.g., move north if $\textsf{X}$ is $1000$ and south if $0100$, the agent receives a reward of $4.0$, otherwise a reward of $-0.1$.
 In both cases, the episode ends.
-When it is in the corridor and chooses to move north or south, then it stays there and receives a reward of $-0.1$.
+When it is in the corridor and chooses to move north or south, it stays there and receives a reward of $-0.1$.
 Otherwise, the reward will be zero.

+The settings for our model are as follows: The LSTM network, following standard architectures used in reinforcement learning \cite{Bakker02a, Wierstra10a}, takes four input units corresponding to the observation dimensions and processes them through a hidden layer with eight memory cells.
+The LSTM's output is concatenated with the original observation, to form a feature vector.
+This feature vector is subsequently utilized in linear layers to compute the action values $q$ and the baseline $b$.
+This design aims to capture temporal dependencies and learn effective representations for HDPs.

-The setting of parameters are as follows.
-The discount rate for cumulative reward was set to $\gamma=0.98$.
-The LSTM network had 4 input units and 8 memory cells.
-The output of the LSTM is concatenate with the observation signal.
-The concatenated vector is used as a feature vector of the linear model for the action value $q$ and baseline $b$.
-The hyper-parameters of the applied algorithms are shown in Table~\ref{tab:hpara_tmaze_task}.
-The means of selecting the hyperparameters is the same as for the randomly synthesized task (see \ref{appendix:random_task}).
-However, while the lazy MCTS with adjusted hyper-parameter $C=0.1$ could obtain the optimal policy, it required a huge number of episodes.
-We therefore set $C$ to a slightly lager value of $0.3$ to balance balance the learning accuracy and computation cost.
-On the other hand, the hyper-parameter $C$ of the PG-MCTS and PG-MCTS-adpt was left at $0.1$ since it did not suffer from the computational cost even if $C=0.1$.
+The hyper-parameters of the applied algorithms are listed in Table~\ref{tab:hpara_tmaze_task}.
+The discount rate for cumulative rewards was set to $\gamma=0.98$.
+The means of selecting the hyper-parameters is the same as for the randomly synthesized task (see \ref{appendix:random_task}).
+However, while it was necessary to reduce the hyper-parameter $C$ to $0.1$ for MCTL to obtain the optimal policy, this setting required a large number of episodes.
+We therefore set $C$ to a slightly larger value of $0.3$ to balance the learning accuracy and speed.
+On the other hand, for both PG-MCTL and PG-MCTL-adpt, the hyper-parameter $C$ remained at $0.1$, as these methods did not necessitate an excessive number of episodes with this configuration.